 The newest version of the OASIS blockchain, v3.0.0, has a few notable features.
 The updated 2-layer blockchain allows for sending and receiving XOS using the Oasis wallet.
 It also allows users to run full PoS nodes or masternodes.
 It has a comprehensive block explorer, a community-focused governance system, and a detailed coin distribution schedule.

-These make it easier to use for a novice and provide tools for investors to earn a passive income.
+These make it easier for a novice and provide tools for investors to earn a passive income.

 Oasis v.3.0.0 is a full Proof-of-stake blockchain.
 Accordingly, PoS miners only need to stake XOS to help verify and add blocks to the ledger.
 This method is much faster and more energy-efficient than the traditional Proof-of-Work consensus mechanism.